 In our practice, if we cannot avoid a root canal for a patient, and the patient wants to save the tooth, we can perform a biological root canal.

-Conventional root canal therapy often uses caustic materials for cleaning and sealing the canals and a final filling material of gutta-percha which contains cadmium which is not biocompatible.
-Our biological root canal technique incorporates oxygen-ozone to fumigate the canals after cleaning with non-caustic materials, and a final bioceramic filling material (not gutta percha).
+Conventional root canal therapy often uses caustic materials for cleaning and sealing the canals and a final filling material of traditional gutta-percha which contains cadmium and latex which are not biocompatible.
+Our biological root canal technique incorporates oxygen-ozone to fumigate the canals after cleaning with non-caustic materials, and then fill the canals with a bioceramic and cadmium and latex free gutta percha.

 Bioceramics are an important subset of biomaterials.
 Bioceramics range in